Sharna Burgess & Bobby Bones To Get Matching Mirrorball Tattoos If They Win ‘Dancing With The Stars’

 Bobby Bones knows the odds are against him to win Dancing With the Stars.
 The country radio personality and his pro partner, Sharna Burgess, came into the 27th season of the ABC celebrity ballroom competition with last-place odds.

-But now that they have made it to finale night, Bones tells Good Housekeeping the couple has a permanent plan if they win the mirrorball trophy, which would be a first even for Burgess.
+But now that they have made it to finale night, Bones tells Good Housekeeping the couple has a permanent plan if they take home the mirrorball trophy, which would be a first even for Burgess.
 Bones teased that the two will get matching tattoos if they win Dancing with the Stars.

 “She hasn’t won, and no one expected me to win… if we win, we’re getting little mirrorball tattoos.”